readium/readium-css/docs/CSS12-user_prefs.md

 ```

 Possible values: `readium-advanced-on` | `readium-advanced-off`

+Override class: None.
+This flag is required to apply the `font-family`, the `font-size` and/or advanced user settings.

 To switch back to the publisher’s styles, you can either change the value to `readium-advanced-off` or remove it.
 This will disable all advanced settings requiring the flag.